Galen College of Nursing-Louisville

 - Completion Rates Highest completion rates

-- The teacher population of 73 teachers has stayed relatively flat over five years.
+The teacher population of 73 teachers has declined by 40% over five years.

 |Galen College of Nursing-Louisville||(KY) Community College Avg.|